We want you to have the best experience at the studio, so here is the low-down on what to expect..

-If you are unable to attend a class you have booked please let us know by cancelling on the app or clicking the link in your confirmation email.
-Late cancellations are those within 8hrs of class & non-attendance are non-refundable.
+If you are unable to attend a class you have booked please let us know asap by cancelling on the app or clicking the link in your confirmation email.
+Late cancellations (8hrs or less before class time) & non-attendance are non-refundable.

 I have an injury or have had surgery, am I ok to do yoga?